 - 1. Any application for Site Plan Approval or Special Use Permit shall provide landscaped areas on site, which are in the aggregate, at least 20% of the total lot area.
 On such lots that are smaller than one acre, the Commission may require landscaped areas on the site, which are in the aggregate, up to 15% of the total lot area. - 2.
-Unless modified by the Commission as provided in Section 7.4.C.3 below, any application for Site Plan Approval or Special Use Permit shall provide a grassed and/or landscaped area adjacent to the street which is not less than 20 feet in depth (measured from the edge of pavement) with at least one shade tree at least three inches (3") in caliper per 50 feet or part thereof of the street frontage, planted outside the road right-of-way and in locations which do not block sight lines. - 3.
-The Commission may reduce or eliminate the front yard landscaped area requirement when: - a.
-An existing site is being redeveloped and significant landscaping will be added adjacent to the street, and/or - b.
-Parking is located behind the building or to the side of the building and when the front yard landscaped area requirement will prevent the building being moved closer to the street to create or enhance a pedestrian-friendly environment, and/or for excellence in building and site design, and/or - c.
+Unless modified by the Commission as provided in Section 7.4.C.5 below, any application for Site Plan Approval or Special Use Permit shall provide a grassed and/or landscaped area adjacent to the street which is not less than 20 feet in depth (measured from the edge of pavement) with at least one shade tree at least three inches (3") in caliper per 50 feet or part thereof of the street frontage, planted outside the road right-of-way and in locations which do not block sight lines. - 3.
+Unless modified by the Commission as provided in Section 7.4.C.5 below, any application for Site Plan Approval or Special Use Permit shall provide a landscaped area along side and rear lot lines at least 10 feet wide with one shade tree at least 3 inches in caliper for each 50 feet or part thereof of such lines except that the Commission may reduce or eliminate the side/rear yard landscaped area requirement when: - a.
+Adjacent properties are sharing parking and access as evidenced by a permanent agreement filed on the land records, and/or - b.
+An existing site is being redeveloped and significant landscaping will be added on the site, and/or - c.
 The Commission finds that there will be excellence in landscaping on other parts of the site. - 4.
-Any application for Site Plan Approval or Special Use Permit shall provide a landscaped area along side and rear lot lines at least 10 feet wide with one shade tree at least 3 inches in caliper for each 50 feet or part thereof of such lines except that the Commission may reduce or eliminate the side/rear yard landscaped area requirement when: - a.
-Adjacent properties are sharing parking and access as evidenced by a permanent agreement filed on the land records, and/or - b.
-An existing site is being redeveloped and significant landscaping will be added on the site, and/or - c. the Commission finds that there will be excellence in landscaping on other parts of the site. - 5.
-Any application for Site Plan Approval or Special Use Permit shall provide landscaped end islands and/or landscaped center islands at least 10-feet wide within the parking lot including deciduous shade trees spaced 40 feet on center, interspersed flowering trees, and low shrubs. - 6.
+Unless modified by the Commission as provided in Section 7.4.C.5 below, any application for Site Plan Approval or Special Use Permit shall provide landscaped end islands and/or landscaped center islands at least 10-feet wide within the parking lot including deciduous shade trees spaced 40 feet on center, interspersed flowering trees, and low shrubs. - 5.
+The Commission may reduce or eliminate one or more landscaped area requirements when: - a.
+An existing site is being redeveloped and meaningful landscaping will be added adjacent to the street or elsewhere on the site to provide landscaped area, and/or - b.
+Parking will be located behind the building or to the side of the building instead of in front of the building, and/or - c.
+When a landscaped area requirement will prevent the building being moved closer to the street to create or enhance a pedestrian-friendly environment, and/or - d.
+The application demonstrates excellence in building and site design, and/or - e.
+The Commission finds that there will be excellence in landscaping on other parts of the site. - 6.
 All landscaping, trees and screening material adjacent to parking areas, loading areas or driveways shall be properly protected by barriers, curbs or other means from damage by vehicles.